thoughtgears/cloud-run-multi-container-nginx/README.md

 ## Current Status

 * Works in local dev `compose`
-* Works in Cloud Run, but only when services are un-authenticated
+* Works in Cloud Run, with backend services Authenticated, not NGINX proxy